naturalis/linnaeus_ng/README.md

 * `BASE_PATH=/data` base path where all data and scripts reside on the host machine
 * `DEV=0` switch to put the linnaeus installation in dev mode (for extra error reporting for instance)

+Foreman and puppet setup this file once and use randomized passwords for each installation.

 **Connecting to the database**

-To connect to the database you can either use the mysql client on _the host_:
+To connect to the database you can either use the mysql client directly on _the host_ machine:

 `mysql --host=127.0.0.1 --user=root --password`

+You can also setup a ssh tunnel to connect to port 3306 using your favorite local mysql client, since it is exposed on the host machine.

-Or through docker:
+Or you can access the database through docker:

 `sudo docker-compose exec db mysql --user=root`

 **Connecting to the linnaeus app**

-To see the linnaeus installation from the docker machine.
-You can login to the linnaeus machine:
+To see and influence the linnaeus installation from the docker machine.
+You can login to the linnaeus docker machine:

 `sudo docker-compose exec linnaeus bash`